Sacramento Online Orientation

 PLEASE RSVP AS SOON AS POSSIBLE

-We look forward to hosting you at New Student Orientation.
+We look forward to serving you this semester.

-In order to complete this online orientation, please take the orientation quiz which is necessary for obtaining your PIN.
+In order to complete this online orientation, please take the orientation quiz, which is a prerequisite to your first conversion with your program advisor.